-CAASPP Results for All Students - Three-Year Comparison Percent of Students Scoring at Proficient or Advanced (meeting or exceeding the state standards) Subject School District State 13-14 14-15 15-16 13-14 14-15 15-16 13-14 14-15 15-16 Science 53 22 54 51 42 43 60 56 54
+CAASPP Test Results in Science for All Students

+Percent of Students Scoring at Proficient or Advanced (meeting or exceeding the state standards)

+Subject School District State

+14-15 15-16 14-15 15-16 14-15 15-16

+Science 22 54 42 56 54

-Science test results include California Standards Tests (CSTs), California Modified Assessment (CMA), and California Alternate Performance Assessment (CAPA) in grades five, eight, and ten.
-Scores are not shown when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.
+Note: Science test results include California Standards Tests (CSTs), California Modified Assessment (CMA), and California Alternate Performance Assessment (CAPA) in grades five, eight, and ten.

+Note: Scores are not shown when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.